-Note: Next week we’ll continue the conversation with big kids, tweens and teens, and young adults.
-Check back for Part 2 in Episode 283!
+Note: Part 2 in this series continues the conversation with big kids, tweens and teens, and young adults.
+Listen to Episode 283 here.

 Give yourself the gift of a restorative break November 7-8 and join us virtually from a venue of your choosing!
 Find out more and register here.

 Wild Alaksan Seafood box ships wild caught Alaskan seafood right to your door.
 Their seafood is sourced directly from Alaska where the company works directly with fisherman and processors to ensure an incredible quality and taste, and it’s all wild-caught – never farmed.
 For an eight-ounce package of smoked salmon free for life, use the code themomhour when you order your box at wildalaskanseafoodbox.com

 Vionic has the most supportive shoes…ever.
 Their arch support technology is designed for all-day wear, so that your feet can be comfortable no matter where you are going.
 Get free shipping through December 31, 2020 when you use code THEMOMHOUR at vionicshoes.com